Commonwealth Railways NSU class

-The Commonwealth Railways NSU class was a class of diesel-electric locomotives built in 1954 and 1955 by the Birmingham Railway Carriage and Wagon Company, England, for the Commonwealth Railways to be deployed on the narrow-gauge Central Australia Railway and North Australia Railway.
+The Commonwealth Railways NSU class is a class of diesel-electric locomotives built in 1954 and 1955 by the Birmingham Railway Carriage and Wagon Company, England, for the Commonwealth Railways to be deployed on the demanding narrow-gauge Central Australia Railway and North Australia Railway.
+The last withdrawal from revenue service was in 1987.
+As of 2025, all 14 locomotives were extant – two operating – but 8 had been kept outdoors and were in various states of deterioration.

 The need

 By the end of World War II, the Commonwealth Railways were operating a diverse, worn-out collection of rolling stock on their narrow-gauge Central Australia Railway and North Australia Railway, and on their standard-gauge Trans-Australian Railway.
 Steam locomotives hauled both freight and passenger trains, and they had become very unreliable.
 On the two narrow-gauge lines that comprised the truncated north–south routes along which huge amounts of materiel and troops had been carried during the war, some of the locomotives had 50 or more years of use.
 Their condition had been worsened in the harsh outback environment through constant jolting – the track was lightweight and much of it had been laid on bare earth 60 years earlier.
 After post-war economic restrictions had moderated, in 1950 the federal government provided funding for the Commonwealth Railways to replenish its fleet of both narrow and standard gauge locomotives and rolling stock.